If you ever doubted sending that cold email because you weren’t sure it’s even legal to do cold outreach - you’re not alone.

 Steps like clear communication, keeping minimal data, and offering easy opt-out options are simple yet effective ways to remain compliant.

-P.S. lemlist users can certify that their prospects' data will be collected under GDPR, straight from their outreach app.
-If you want to grow your business with cold emails while avoiding legal troubles, start your 2-weeks free trial here!
+P.S. lemlist users can certify that their prospects’ data will be collected under GDPR, straight from their outreach app.
+If you want to grow your business with cold emails while avoiding legal troubles, start your 2-week free trial here!